Camille A. Brown & Dancers

 March 19, 2026

-– Times Union
+– The New York Times

 Known for blending powerful storytelling with dynamic movement, Camille A. Brown’s work taps into ancestral and contemporary stories to capture deeply personal experiences and cultural narratives of African American identity.
-From her award-winning trilogy on race, culture, and identity to her Broadway directorial debut, Tony-nominated Camille A. Brown has earned national acclaim and recognition for her captivating work.
+From her award-winning trilogy on race, culture, and identity to her Broadway directorial debut, five-time Tony-nominated Camille A. Brown has earned national acclaim and recognition for her captivating work.